OpenSourceBrain/Documentation/source/OSBv2/Overview.md

 (repositories)=
 ## Repositories

-Repositories are links to sets of files and data in public resources like GitHub
+Repositories are links to files and data in public resources like [GitHub](https://github.com) and [DANDI](https://gui.dandiarchive.org).

-- OSBv2 lists the **current contents** of the remote resource
+- A repository on OSBv2 lists the **current contents** of the remote resource
-- All users can browse the repositories
+- Repositories are public: all users can browse repositories that have been added to OSBv2
-- Interfaces to Figshare, DANDI Archive and others are planned
+- Private repositories, and interfaces to other resources such as [Figshare](https://figshare.com/) are also planned

 (workspaces)=
 ## Workspaces